The corporate regulator has announced it will cancel the AFSL of Austplan effective from 25 November following an agreement with the licensee.

 As part of the cancellation, Austplan is required to comply with conditions such as maintaining its current professional indemnity insurance policy until the cancellation takes effect and its membership of Australian Financial Complaints Authority (AFCA) until all consumer complaints have been resolved, ASIC said.

 Austplan will also have to submit the required financial statements with ASIC and retain all materials relating to personal advice provided by its representatives.
-ASIC said it is continuing to make enquiries in relation to the advice provided.
+ASIC said it is continuing to make inquiries in relation to the advice provided.

 Further, Austplan also received client referrals from GM Homes, a building and mortgage business, which is not licensed to provide financial advice or any other financial service.